GuoliangLi-HZAU/ChIA-PET_Tool_V3/README.md

     --EXTENSION_LENGTH: specifies the extension length from the location of each tag, which is determined by the median span of the self-ligation PETs.
 Default: 500.
     --MIN_COVERAGE_FOR_PEAK: specifies the minimum coverage to define peak regions.
 Default:5.
     --PEAK_MODE: There are two modes for peak calling.
-Number 1 is “peak region” mode, which takes all the overlapping PET regions above the coverage threshold as peak regions, and number 2 is “peak summit” mode, which takes the highest coverage of overlapping regions as peak regions.
+Number 1 is “peak region�?mode, which takes all the overlapping PET regions above the coverage threshold as peak regions, and number 2 is “peak summit�?mode, which takes the highest coverage of overlapping regions as peak regions.
 Default: 2.
     --MIN_DISTANCE_BETWEEN_PEAK: specifies the minimum distance between two peaks.
 If the distance of two peak regions is below the threshold, only the one with higher coverage will be kept.
 Default: 500.
     --GENOME_COVERAGE_RATIO: specifies the estimated proportion of the genome covered by the reads.
 Default: 0.8.
     --PVALUE_CUTOFF_PEAK: specifies p-value to filter peaks that are not statistically significant.
 Default: 0.00001.
     --INPUT_ANCHOR_FILE: a file which contains user-specified anchors for interaction calling.
-If you don't have this file, please specify the value of this variable as “null” instead.
+If you don't have this file, please specify the value of this variable as “null�?instead.
 Default: null.
     --PVALUE_CUTOFF_INTERACTION: specifies p-value to filter false positive interactions.
 Default:0.05.

 Especially, the directories of data should be set properly to make sure that the programs could run smoothly.
 ChIA-PET Tool V3 will create a folder named by `OUTPUT_PREFIX` in the `OUTPUT_DIRECTORY`.
-The default value of `OUTPUT_DIRECTORY` is in the master folder “`ChIA-PET_Tool_V3/`”, and `OUTPUT_PREFIX` is “out”.
+The default value of `OUTPUT_DIRECTORY` is in the master folder “`ChIA-PET_Tool_V3/`�? and `OUTPUT_PREFIX` is “out�?
 Linker files are in the folder "`ChIA-PET_Tool_V3/linker`".
-Examples of `CHROM_SIZE_INFO` and `CYTOBAND_DATA` are both in the folder “`ChIA-PET_Tool_V3/chromInfo/`”.
+Examples of `CHROM_SIZE_INFO` and `CYTOBAND_DATA` are both in the folder “`ChIA-PET_Tool_V3/chromInfo/`�?
 We recommend users to select one or create a new one in that folder.

-The results will be visualized by a HTML file which is in the output folder “`OUTPUT_DIRECTORY/OUTPUT_PREFIX/OUTPUT_PREFIX.ChIA-PET_Report`”.
+The results will be visualized by a HTML file which is in the output folder “`OUTPUT_DIRECTORY/OUTPUT_PREFIX/OUTPUT_PREFIX.ChIA-PET_Report`�?

 References
 ===